gvwilson/thirdbit/src/fiction/iffy/index.md

-and the camouflaged rectangular bulk of the hovercraft that was already a hundred meters away, but Iffy didn't have time to think about that, or about the second ejection seat that the hovercraft had just fired into the air.
+and the camouflaged rectangular bulk of the hovercraft that was already a hundred meters away, but Iffy didn't have time to think about that, or about the second ejection seat the hovercraft had just launched.
 She was flying,
 really actually flying,
 except she had to be back on the ground before a satellite spotted her.